Please enable JavaScript

 Fréquence et moment d'application masque capillaire.

-Before or after shampooing: when is the optimal time to apply a hair mask?
+Before or after shampooing: when is the ideal time to apply a hair mask?

-The hair mask is merely one of many hair care products However, its demand continues to grow, now occupying a central place in modern hair care routines as hair is subjected daily to various stressors (heated styling tools, UV rays, pollution, frequent washing or chemical treatments, etc.) that cause damage.
-Applying a hair mask may appear simple, but there are subtle nuances to consider—particularly regarding the timing of its application within a hair care regimen.
-This is what we shall endeavour to address in this article.
+The hair mask is one of many hair care products but its demand continues to rise, now occupying a central role in modern hair care routines to counter daily aggressors (heat styling tools, UV radiation, pollution, frequent washing or chemical treatments, etc.) that hair endures and which cause damage.
+Applying a hair treatment may seem straightforward, but there are several subtleties to consider, particularly concerning the timing of its application within a routine.
+This is what we will endeavour to address in this article.

 Themes: